Medical expert of the article

 Crimean hemorrhagic fever without hemorrhagic syndrome can occur in mild and moderate forms; with hemorrhagic syndrome - in mild, moderate and severe forms.
 The course of the disease is cyclical and includes the following periods:

-• period of convalescence and long-term consequences (residual).
+- period of convalescence and remote consequences (residual).

 Clinical diagnosis of Crimean hemorrhagic fever is based on the symptoms of the disease:

-• Crimean hemorrhagic fever has an acute onset with high fever, hyperemia of the face and visible mucous membranes, spontaneous muscular and joint pains, intense headache, nausea, vomiting, bleeding gums, hemorrhagic enanthem on the mucous membranes, petechial rash with typical localization; hepatomegaly; bradycardia; hypotension; nasal, pulmonary, gastrointestinal, uterine bleeding: a two-wave temperature curve.
+- Crimean hemorrhagic fever has an acute onset with high temperature, hyperemia of the face and visible mucous membranes, spontaneous muscle and joint pain, intense headache, nausea, vomiting, bleeding gums, hemorrhagic enanthem on the mucous membranes, petechial rash with typical localization; hepatomegaly; bradycardia; hypotension; nasal, pulmonary, gastrointestinal, uterine bleeding: two-wave temperature curve.

-• The presence of bite marks on the body.
+- The presence of tick bite marks on the body.

-• Epidemiological anamnesis (stay in endemic for the Crimean hemorrhagic fever region, contact with a sick Crimean hemorrhagic fever).
+- Epidemiological history (stay in a region endemic for Crimean hemorrhagic fever, contact with a patient with Crimean hemorrhagic fever).

-Crimean hemorrhagic fever is treated with specific, pathogenetic and symptomatic methods.
-It is necessary to avoid unreasonable prescribing of medical manipulations, accompanied by traumatization of cutaneous and mucous membranes.
-Treatment of Crimean hemorrhagic fever should be carried out under daily control of the coagulogram and the number of platelets (2 times per day).
+Crimean hemorrhagic fever is treated using specific, pathogenetic and symptomatic methods.
+Unreasonable prescription of medical manipulations that cause trauma to the skin and mucous membranes should be avoided.
+Treatment of Crimean hemorrhagic fever should be carried out under daily monitoring of the coagulogram and platelet count (2 times a day).

-What is the prognosis of the Crimean hemorrhagic fever?
+What is the prognosis for Crimean hemorrhagic fever?

-Crimean hemorrhagic fever has a different prognosis, which depends on adherence to the principles of hospitalization, patient care, timely and comprehensive medication, prevention of complications.
-Late hospitalization and diagnosis, late treatment of Crimean hemorrhagic fever, incorrect or contraindicated transportation of patients during the period of severe bleeding can lead to death.
+Crimean hemorrhagic fever has a different prognosis, which depends on compliance with the principles of hospitalization, patient care, timely and comprehensive drug treatment, and prevention of complications.
+Late hospitalization and diagnosis, late treatment of Crimean hemorrhagic fever, incorrect or contraindicated transportation of patients during periods of severe bleeding can lead to death.